 Sri Lanka rules out IMF bailout, seeks new China loan

-COLOMBO – Sri Lanka ruled out an IMF bailout on Wednesday and said it plans to seek another loan from China to address an economic crisis that has led to food and fuel shortages.
+COLOMBO: Sri Lanka ruled out an International Monetary Fund (IMF) bailout on Wednesday and said it plans to seek another loan from China to address an economic crisis that has led to food and fuel shortages.

 The island’s tourism-dependent economy has been battered by the pandemic, with supermarkets rationing goods and rolling blackouts imposed by power utilities unable to fund oil imports.